sanadu/Titanic-Data-Viz/README.md

 too much (using a different style) to avoid confusion and instead added a label to draw the viewers eyes directly to one specific bar for survival rate.

+Visual Encodings:

+The chart includes positional encodings on X axis to denote passenger Characteristics (gender and cabin class) and Y axis position for count of passengers.
+Color is another encoding used to denote survival status.

 Color:
 My first choice for color was deep red and green.
 This seemed a natural choice because the graphic was trying to convey one category as "dead" (danger!bad!) and the other